Swafield

 Swafield is a village and civil parish in the North Norfolk district of the county of Norfolk, England.
 The village is 16 mi north north east of Norwich, 10 mi south south east of Cromer and 1 mi north of the town of North Walsham.
 The village sits astride the B1145 Kings Lynn to Mundesley road that bisects North Norfolk west to east.
 The nearest railway station is at North Walsham for the Bittern Line which runs between Sheringham and Norwich.
 The nearest airport is Norwich International Airport.
 The parish had in 2001 census, a population of 273, including Bradfield and increasing to 315 at the 2011 Census.

 Origins

 The name Swafield possibly originates from open land with a track from the Anglo Saxon words swæth, meaning track, and feld, meaning field, often a forest clearing.
 The former is the origin of swath or swathe, the latter of field.
 The name may also mean therefore, open land with swathes, the latter being areas of cut, laying corn.

 History

 Swafield has an entry in the Domesday Book of 1085.
 In the great book Swafield is recorded by the name Suafelda, Suaffelda and Suauelda, the main landholders being Bishop William and William d'Ecouis with the main tenant being Ranulf brother of Ilger.
 The survey also mentions a church.

+In 1995, South African-British Judge Johan Steyn, Baron Steyn, PC, was created a life peer of Swafield in the County of Norfolk, as part of his appointment to the House of Lords as a Lord of Appeal in Ordinary.